The Emperor Napoleon in His Study at the Tuileries

 The Emperor Napoleon in His Study at the Tuileries (Napoléon dans son cabinet de travail aux Tuileries) is an 1812 painting by Jacques-Louis David.
-It shows French Emperor Napoleon I in uniform in his study at the Tuileries Palace.
+It shows Napoleon I, Emperor of the French in uniform in his study at the Tuileries Palace.
 Despite the detail, it is unlikely that Napoleon posed for the portrait.

 It was a private commission from the Scottish nobleman and admirer of Napoleon, Alexander Hamilton, 10th Duke of Hamilton in 1811 and completed in 1812.
 Originally shown at Hamilton Palace, it was sold to Archibald Primrose, 5th Earl of Rosebery in 1882, from whom it was bought by the Samuel H. Kress Foundation in 1954, which deposited it in Washington D.C.'s National Gallery of Art, where it now hangs.

 Iconography

 Vertical in format, it shows Napoleon standing, three-quarters life size, wearing the uniform of a colonel of the Imperial Guard Foot Grenadiers (blue with white facings and red cuffs).
-He also wears his Légion d'honneur and Order of the Iron Crown decorations, along with gold epaulettes, white French-style culottes and white stockings.
+He also wears his Legion of Honour and Order of the Iron Crown decorations, along with gold epaulettes, white French-style culottes and white stockings.
 His face is turned towards the viewer and his right hand is in his jacket.

 Piled on the desk are a pen, several books, dossiers and rolled papers.
 More rolled papers and a map are on the green carpet to the left of the desk – on these papers is the painter's signature LVDci DAVID OPVS 1812.
 All this, along with Napoleon's unbuttoned cuffs, wrinkled stockings, disheveled hair, the flickering candles and the time on the clock (4:13 am) are all meant to imply he has been up all night, writing laws such as the Code Napoléon – the word "Code" is prominent on the rolled papers on the desk.
 This maintains his new civil rather than heroic (as in Canova's Napoleon as Mars the Peacemaker) or military (as in David's own Napoleon Crossing the Alps) image, though the sword on the chair's armrest still refers back to his military successes.
 The fleurs-de-lys and heraldic bees also imply the stability of the imperial dynasty.